-The Academy of Finland funds cutting-edge and innovative research aiming at significant scientific breakthroughs.
+The Academy of Finland funds cutting-edge and innovative research and research environments aiming at significant scientific breakthroughs.
 Our funding is based on open competition, independent peer review and responsible science.
-We grant funding to researchers and research teams as well as to the most promising early-career researchers through different funding instruments.
+We grant funding to researchers and research environments through different funding instruments.

-Experts are invited to review the scientific excellence of the submitted funding applications.
+Experts are invited to review the submitted funding applications.
 In most cases, the applications are reviewed and ranked in expert panels.
 However, external reviewers may be used to support the panel review or as independent reviewers.

-Both individual experts and panel members are esteemed, mostly international researchers in the field of the reviewed applications.
+Both individual reviewers and panel members are esteemed, mostly international experts.
+The research infrastructure applications cover all scientific disciplines.
+Thus, panellists are also asked to read and give a draft review regarding some applications that do not represent the field of their own specific area of expertise.

-After receiving the panel review reports, decision-making bodies (research councils or subcommittees) make the final funding decisions.
-The decisions are based on a peer review of scientific quality and the panel ranking, but factors related to science policy may also influence the decisions.
-Examples of such factors are the promotion of equal opportunities for all genders, the advancement of early-career researchers' careers and impact beyond academia.
+After receiving the panel review reports, decision-making bodies (in FIRI the Research Infrastructure Committee) make the final funding decisions.
+The decisions are based on a review of the applications and the panel ranking, organisational prioritisation and statements from the Academy of Finland's research councils.
+Additionally, factors related to science policy may also influence the decisions.